ceph/ceph/doc/cephadm/monitoring.rst

   When using files as input to ``config-key`` an absolute path to the file must be used.

-It is required to restart the cephadm mgr module after a configuration option has been set.
 Then the configuration file for the service needs to be recreated.
 This is done using `reconfig`.
 For more details see the following example.

 Example